yllumi/dploy-red/README.md

 ```

 # Contribute
-Feel free to contribute to DPLOY in any way.
+Feel free to contribute to DPLOY RED in any way.
 If you have any issues, questions or suggestions, just create it at the issues page.

-If you want to create your own fork, follow the instructions bellow to build **DPLOY**:
+If you want to create your own fork, follow the instructions bellow to build **DPLOY RED**:

 ### build
 You need to install the dependencies from npm first and then just use grunt to compile the CoffeeScript: